dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 We found this tool called socat and built it into our PHP Docker image.

-It allows quite easily redirect network traffic between two independent channels.
+It allows quite easily to redirect network traffic between two independent channels.

 So in our case if the developer wants to communicate from PHP with an external